beginning of content

 The trigeminal nerve

-Your nervous system involves a complex network of nerves.
-These nerves send impulses from different parts of your body to your brain.
-Trigeminal neuralgia involves one nerve called the trigeminal nerve.
-The trigeminal nerve is one of the largest nerves in your head.
-It sends messages to your:
+Your nervous system is made up of a complex network of nerves.
+These nerves carry messages from different parts of your body to your brain.
+The trigeminal nerve is a large nerve in your head with 3 branches.
+They are responsible for sensation (feeling) in specific areas of your face.

 What are the symptoms of trigeminal neuralgia?